chrisemunt/mg-dbx-bdb/README.md

 * Extend the logging of request transmission data to include the corresponding response data.
 	* Include 'r' in the log level.
 For example: db.setloglevel("MyLog.log", "eftr", "");

+### v1.1.4 (20 January 2021)

+* Introduce the ability to specify a BDB environment for the purpose of implementing multi-process concurrent access to a database.